David Greenglass: Trial and aftermath

 Ten minutes later, Judge Kaufman invited the news reporters back in, asking them to use their discretion in reporting on Greenglass's testimony.
-The Rosenbergs' defense attorney, Emanuel H. Bloch, attempted to convince the jury that his clients were concerned about issues of national security, but failed.
+The Rosenbergs' defense attorney, Emanuel H. Bloch, attempted to convince the jury that his clients were concerned about issues of national security, but he failed.
 Greenglass' testimony, later seen to be crude and in the words of many scientists who examined it "worthless", remained sealed until 1966.
-He also testified that Rosenberg had stolen and given to the Soviets a proximity fuze.

-However, Aleksander Feklisov also claimed that Julius Rosenberg supplied him with a whole proximity fuze, which would corroborate at least this part of Greenglass' testimony.
+Greenglass also testified that Rosenberg had stolen and given to the Soviets a proximity fuze.
+Feklisov also claimed that Julius Rosenberg supplied him with a whole proximity fuze, which corroborated at least that part of Greenglass' testimony.
 During the trial, Bloch claimed Greenglass wanted revenge for the machine shop business failure.
 Bloch attempted to discredit Greenglass' character and testimony.
 At Greenglass' sentencing hearing, his attorney O. John Rogge repeatedly told the court his client deserved "a pat on the back" for his testimony and argued that a light sentence, no more than five years, would encourage others to follow his example.
 Greenglass was sentenced to 15 years in prison.
 He was released after nine and a half years and reunited with his wife.

-In March 1953, three months before the Rosenbergs' executions, he wrote a letter for his attorney to deliver to President Eisenhower asking for their sentences to be commuted to prison terms so that they would have an opportunity to confess.
+In March 1953, three months before the Rosenbergs' executions, he wrote a letter for his attorney to deliver to US President Eisenhower asking for their sentences to be commuted to prison terms so that they would have an opportunity to confess.
 He wrote: "if these two die, I shall live the rest of my life with a very dark shadow on my conscience".
 He described his own testimony as "an act of contrition for the wrong I had done my country, my family and myself" and explained how he now viewed its consequences: "Here I had to take the choice of hurting someone dear to me, and I took it deliberately.
 I could not believe that this would be the outcome.
 May God in His mercy change that awful sentence."
 That same month he admitted he had stolen a few ounces of uranium-238 from a bomb laboratory at Los Alamos years before and had tossed it into the East River in 1950 after he first denied having stolen it.